-Team diversity is often acknowledged as an important goal in building project groups.
-Diversity means difference.
-But isn't it counterintuitive to expect dissimilar individuals to perform with a single-minded purpose?
-Wouldn't a team composed of employees with comparable professional experiences and similar personalities function more smoothly?
+Most people would agree that a diverse team is more likely to succeed than a homogenous one.
+But why would this be true?
+Isn't it counterintuitive to expect dissimilar individuals to perform with a single-minded purpose?
+Wouldn't a team of employees with comparable professional experiences and similar personalities function more smoothly?

 As many experienced managers would attest, the answer is no.

-In fact, of the array of employment solutions that foster progress in the workplace, project diversity can be one of the strongest factors working in favor of business success.
+In fact, of all the ways to foster progress in the workplace, diversity can be one of the most effective.
 A team works best not when its members are identical, but when they are compatible, complementary and able to cooperate.
-That's why a group of people who think and work alike may ultimately fail, while a dream team of disparate individuals might be extremely successful.
+However talented, a group of people who think and work alike may ultimately fail, while a dream team of disparate individuals might be extremely successful.

-In striving for team diversity, most people envision a group of individuals who represent a blend of races, ethnicities or cultural backgrounds.
+Most people think of a diverse team as one that blends races, ethnicities or cultural backgrounds.
 Though important, this is just one approach to creating an eclectic team.
-Managers can build the best teams by seeking diversity in a broad array of areas.
+Managers can build the best teams by seeking diversity in several areas.

 Skills and experience

-When a project requires the team approach, it means that no single individual possesses the breadth of skills and experience necessary to complete the task.
-Managers must identify which skills are required and what types of experience would be most beneficial, then assemble the appropriate players.
-Cross-departmental collaboration may be involved.
+When a project requires collaboration, it means that no single individual possesses the breadth of skills and experience necessary to complete the task.
+Managers must identify which skills and experience are required, then assemble the appropriate players to achieve the benefits of teamwork in the workplace.

 As the group works together, its members will end up sharing valuable knowledge and best practices.
 Informal cross-training may take place as the team's technical guru presents a report on several different software options.
 Mentoring relationships may arise when a large team breaks into subgroups to handle interim tasks.
 At its best, the team will embody the principle that the whole is greater than the sum of its parts.
 And that's the greatest outcome of team diversity.